farirpgs/fari-games/public/documents/fari-rpgs/charge-srd.md

 ## Fortune Rolls

-When the outcome of a situation isn't certain, and the players aren't involved, the GM makes a `fortune roll` to see what happens.
+When the outcome of a situation isn't certain, and the players aren't involved, the GM makes a fortune roll to see what happens.
+This is kind of like testing for luck.

-Add `+1d6` per likeliness level of that thing happening.
+To make a fortune roll, build a dice pool by adding `+1d6` per likeliness level of a thing happening, roll, and interpret the results.

-- On a **critical success**, great results, and something exceptional happens.
+- On a `66`, it’s a critical success.
+There are great results, and something exceptional happens.
-- On a **full success**, great results.
+- On a `6`, it’s a full success.
+There are great results.
-- On a **partial success**, mixed results.
+- On a `4-5`, it’s a partial success.
+There are mixed results.
-- On a **bad outcome**, bad results.
+- On a `1-3`, it’s a bad outcome.
+There are bad results.

 ## Flashbacks